The Qmod Workshop - Part 2: Higher-Level Concepts

 Exercise 9 - In-place Arithmetics

-See also Numeric assignment.
+See numeric assignment.

 Notes:

-In Python assignment operators cannot be used in lambda expressions, so the computation of the function needs to be factored out to a named Python function (but not necessarily a Qmod function).
+• In Python, assignment operators cannot be used in lambda expressions, so the computation of the function needs to be factored out to a named Python function (but not necessarily a Qmod function).

 X(label)